ScanGov/docs/_pages/standards-about.md

   - ScanGov
 ---

-Our standards are based on best practices and conformance guidelines across many domains.
+[ScanGov standards](/standards) are based on established web protocol, guidelines and best practices.

-- Open Graph
-- OWASP
-- W3C